School Committee - February 06, 2025

 All right.

+Well, that sounds all right to me.
 So I will then bring forward calendar one.

 Calendar one has early release days for all of the religious observance days.

+And somebody had asked during the comments about why there was a half day.
 And the reason that there was a half day on certain holidays was so that families could skip school without missing like a whole bunch of important information.

 And that was the purpose.

-It didn't have anything to do with the time of day of worship or.
+It didn't have anything to do with the time of day of worship or anything like that.
+It was really just to make it easier on families.

-We do have to have 11 or 12, I forget the exact number, of the half days throughout the year.
+I forget the exact number of the half days throughout the year.

-So what we would do in calendar one is kind of schedule those early release days on days like Rosh Hashanah day one, Rosh Hashanah day two, Yom Kippur, Diwali, Eid al-Fitr, Good Friday, and Eid al-Adha.
+So what we, what we would do in calendar one is kind of schedule those early release days on days like Rosh Hashanah day one, Rosh Hashanah day two, Yom Kippur, Diwali, Eid al-Fitr, Good Friday, and Eid al-Adha.

 It would include a winter break that starts on December 24th and goes through January 2nd.